davidscholberg/tmux-cluster/README.md

 ##### Plugin configuration

-By default, the tmux-cluster plugin uses the keybinding `prefix + C` to open a prompt through which to launch clusters, but you may optionally configure a custom keybinding using the `@tmux_cluster_prompt_key` option in your `~/.tmux/conf` file.
+By default, the tmux-cluster plugin uses the keybinding `prefix + C` to open a prompt through which to pass arguments to the `tmc` script, but you may optionally configure a custom keybinding using the `@tmux_cluster_prompt_key` option in your `~/.tmux/conf` file.

 For example: